Manu343726/TerminalWorkspace/README.md

  - [**acpi**](): Its used to retrieve some system information for the status bar.

 Also some vim plugins are required.
 Presonally I prefer to install vim plugins via [Vundle](https://github.com/gmarik/Vundle.vim):
+ - **Vundle**: As I said, its used to install and configure the vim plugins.
  - [**vim-airline**](https://github.com/bling/vim-airline): The vimscript-only replacement of powerline.
 I selected this instead of powerline because its configuration (Its very easy) and its great integration with other similar plugins.
  - [**tmuxline**](https://github.com/edkolev/tmuxline.vim): A tmux status bar customization plugin with vim-airline integration.
  - [**promptline**](https://github.com/edkolev/promptline.vim): Other airline-ready plugin.
 In this case for shell prompt customization.